 Spin Instructor Insurance

-Yes, we know what you’re thinking when you see the word.
+We know what you’re thinking when you see the word insurance.
 Another hurdle to jump or cost to factor in when you become a Spin instructor, as if the course costs weren’t enough…

 AND if you do investigate them and wish to look elsewhere for whatever reason, just be sure to check out reviews and what you’re covered for with other providers.
-You want to be sure that there aren’t any loop holes that you could fall into when finding your spin instructor insurance.
+You want to be sure that there aren’t any loopholes that you could fall into when finding your insurance.

-So, now you pretty much know everything that you need to know about how to become a spin instructor, from accreditation and qualifications, through to how much you can earn as a spin instructor.
+So, now you pretty much know everything that you need to know about how to become a Spin instructor, from gaining your qualifications through the franchise, through to how much you can earn.

-We like to go the extra mile before we reach the end of our article, so here’s what you need to get up to scratch on before you step into the spin studio.
+We like to go the extra mile before we reach the end of our article, so here’s what you need to know before you step into the studio and take your first class.

-We highly recommend checking these out before reading our next section, as not only will they give you a great insight into where the world of spinning is heading, but they could also be classed as your competitors….The fitness world is changed drastically over the past 10 years and the next 10 look like they will be equally as quick….
+We highly recommend checking these out before reading our next section, as not only will they give you a great insight into where the world of indoor cycling is heading, but they could also be classed as your competitors.

-We’ve shown you how to become a spin instructor legally, and how to land your first role in a gym or studio.
-However, we haven’t shown you how you can potentially monetize your skills in your spare time (especially in 2019).
+We’ve shown you how to become an instructor in the real-world, and how to land your first role in a gym or studio.
+However, we haven’t shown you how you can potentially monetize your skills in your spare time.

 In the online fitness world, one platform snares thousands of viewers every day.
 That platform is YouTube.